-- There is currently no OPTN policy regarding allocation of en bloc kidneys - The KDPI programmed into DonorNet® doesn't consider how kidneys will be used (en bloc or single) or acknowledge the improved function of en bloc kidneys, which could screen medically suitable candidates off the match run.
+- There is currently no OPTN policy regarding allocation of en bloc kidneys - The Kidney Donor Profile Index (KDPI) programmed into DonorNet® doesn't consider how kidneys will be used (en bloc or single) or acknowledge the improved function of en bloc kidneys, which could screen medically suitable candidates off the match run.
 In addition, there are other programming limitations that make en bloc kidney allocation a challenge

 The proposed policy resolves these problems by providing explicit direction to organ procurement organizations (OPOs) on when to allocate en bloc kidneys.
-The policy includes donor criteria regarding the type of kidneys that can be allocated en bloc and mandates that programs must indicate in DonorNet that they accept en bloc kidneys, thus expediting placement of en bloc kidneys to programs that will transplant them.
+The proposed policy includes donor criteria regarding the type of kidneys that can be allocated en bloc and mandates that programs must indicate in WaitlistSM that they accept en bloc kidneys, thus expediting placement of en bloc kidneys to programs that will transplant them.
 In addition, the Kidney Transplantation Committee (Committee) proposes masking the KDPI score for en bloc kidney offers to prevent potentially eligible candidates from being screened off the match run for kidneys from high KDPI donors.

-This proposal aligns with three OPTN strategic goals.
+This proposal aligns with four OPTN strategic goals.
 First, it should increase the number of transplants by utilizing kidneys previously left unrecovered or discarded.
-Second, it should improve outcomes for waitlisted kidney candidates and transplant recipients as studies indicate when kidneys from a small pediatric donor are transplanted into a recipient en bloc versus singly, they confer comparable to superior outcomes.
+Second, most en bloc kidneys are transplanted into adult recipients; however, this proposal could expand the donor pool for pediatric candidates.
+Third, it should improve outcomes for waitlisted kidney candidates and transplant recipients as studies indicate when kidneys from a small pediatric donor are transplanted into a recipient en bloc versus singly, they confer comparable to superior outcomes.
 In addition, accepting kidneys en bloc may shorten a candidate's time on the waitlist, conferring not only a survival advantage, but also several other additional benefits.
 Finally, this proposal should increase efficiency in management of the OPTN as OPOs should no longer have to contact the Organ Center for guidance or assistance in allocating en bloc kidneys.